 This fund has a well-defined approach to investing responsibly, combined with a tried and tested equity income investment process.
 Manager Andrew Jones has extensive experience in the equity income space and has a common-sense approach to this fund, allowing screens to filter the universe, followed by in-depth analysis on the remaining opportunities.
 He won’t chase yield and will look for a balance of growth as well as an attractive income.
 The fund has a bias towards mid-caps.

-Our opinion
+Our Opinion

-Fund manager
+Fund Performance

 Investment process

-The investment universe starts with all the companies in the FTSE350, before sectors the fund won’t own (due to its ethical constraints) are removed.
+The investment universe starts with all the companies in the FTSE350, before removing sectors the fund won’t own (due to its ethical constraints).
 This narrows the list down to around 280 companies.
 The manager doesn’t screen for income at this point, as he wants to consider a company’s future yield prospects, rather than just simply the level today.
 At this point Andrew will then apply the same process used across the whole Janus Henderson UK desk, which allows for collaboration with other managers.

 This process looks at company fundamentals, identifying those with defendable competitive positions which have resilient cash flows and are unlikely to be disrupted.
 This will often be those with enduring brands or intellectual property and that are an important part of an established value chain without too much threat of new entrants.